 Something is missing in the guide

-Check the Asuswrt-Merlin 386/NG Changelog for late breaking changes.
+Check the Asuswrt-Merlin 386/NG Changelog for new changes.